 Increased focus on fresh means demand is no longer as predictable as it has been.

-67% of retailers reported an increase in perimeter sales in 2018, and growth continues.
+67% of retailers reported an increase in perimeter sales.

-Supermarkets are promoting fresh more, varying their assortment of fresh items, and increasing in-store services, even offering ready-made food solutions like meal kits or grab-and-go items.
+Supermarkets are promoting fresh more, varying their assortment of fresh items, and increasing in-store services, often offering ready-made food solutions like meal kits or grab-and-go items.

 But naturally, when customers purchase more items from fresh categories, they will purchase less frozen, packaged and canned goods from the center store.